zeromq/zproject/README.txt

 ## Sample configuration

-The following snippet is the project.xml from zproject with explains all available tags and attributes.
+The following snippet is the `project.xml` from zproject:

 .pull project.xml, code